ktaranov/sqlserver-kit/Utilities/README.md

  - Can run with no installation or it can be run as a service

-## Database Experimentation Assistant Technical Preview 2
+## Database Experimentation Assistant
 <a id="dea"></a>
 Download page: [Database Experimentation Assistant]<br/>
-Release date: 2017-03-24<br/>
+Release date: 2020-03-20<br/>
 Support Version: 2005/2008/2012/2014/2016<br/>
 Author: Microsoft<br/>
 Free version: Yes<br/>